 - 1 Cup Sugar

-- Place the oil, yoghurt, vanilla essence, sugar and eggs in a bowl and mix thoroughly.
+Place the oil, yoghurt, vanilla extract, sugar and eggs in a bowl and mix thoroughly.

 Sift in the flour, baking powder, baking soda and cinnamon and fold through.
 Mix until just combined.

 Pour half of the cake batter into the cake pan and spread in an even layer.

 Top that with half of the crumble and repeat the process again.